kazeburo/check_http2/README.md

 # check_http2

 Nagios check_http plugin alternative.

-Currentry not implment full feature, only we need.
+Not implemented full feature, only we need.

 ## Usage